rbhu/rbhu.github.io/_notes/ds_linkedlist.md

 layout: note
 title: Linked List
 ---
 A linked list is a linear collection of data elements whose order isn't given by their physical placement in memory; instead, each element **points** to the next.
 The benefit of this is that linked lists can store a (hypothetically) indefinite amount of data - as long as your computer has enough memory.
-This differs from arrays because arrays use contiguous storage.
+This differs from arrays because arrays use contiguous segments of memory, but this isn't required for linked lists.
 It is a data structure consisting of a collection of nodes which together represents a sequence.
 In its most basic form, each node contains just two things: **data** and a **reference**.

 # Variations
 ## Singly-linked list